KingKoro/CH32VX-TIMER-PIO-Library/README.md

 # Usage

 Import ```ch32v_timer.h```, then initialize a basic timer with ```basic_timer_init()```.
 The first argument is the Timer to select (either TCONF_TIM1, TCONF_TIM2, TCONF_TIM3 or TCONF_TIM4), followed by the frequency in Hz, wether to generate an interrupt for the timer (yes = TCONF_IRQ, no = TCONF_NO_IRQ, together with an optional argument ```func```, which points to the function to execute on interrupt) and optionally, specify a custom ``iCount`` for more precise frequencies.

+Now you can compile and upload the project.

+## Methods for tracking global timing:

+### Method 1: Systick Timer

 If you want to use the global systick to track timing of your code, initialize the systick counter with ``systick_init()`` and select either SYSTICK_SECONDS, SYSTICK_MILLIS, SYSTICK_MICROS or a custom timebase to count time in seconds, milliseconds, microseconds or arbitrary units respectively. ``systick_get()`` returns the current counter value.
+This approach enables in the best resolution down to +/- 1us.
+However, it can be incompatible with certain libraries, especially if they use the ``Delay_Us()`` or ``Delay_Ms()`` functionality, which already utilizes the Systick Timer and can cause ``systick_get()`` to get stuck at a certain value.
+Due to this incompatibility, systick timing tracking is disabled by default, to enable it, uncomment line 12 ``#define GLOBAL_TIMING_USE_SYSYTICK`` in ``ch32v_timer.h``.

+Note: Recalling ``systick_init()`` periodically can maybe help in certain situations.
+Note: Using ``#define USB_TX_MODE USB_TX_SYNC`` in the USB serial library can maybe help in certain situations.

 Check out the function descriptions for more details.

-Now you can compile and upload the project.
+See the example in ``main.c``.

+### Method 2: Separate Timer ISR

+Using any other general or advanced timer for incrementing a global time counter is also a possible way of tracking timing.
+Use ``basic_timer_init()`` to initialize a timer for this purpose or reuse an existinig ISR.
+Depending on the MCU utilization with other interrupts and libraries, the highest possible timer frequency is 100kHz to 200kHz, resulting in a resolution of +/- 5us to 10us.

+Check out the function descriptions for more details.
+See the example in ``main.c``.

+### Method 3: Endless While-Loop with delay

+If you don't need to use the endless-while loop of your main function to do anything else, you can repeatidly call the ``Delay_Us()`` or ``Delay_Ms()`` method and increment a global time counter.
+This methods achieves usable time values down to a resolution of +/- 50us to 100us.

+Check out the function descriptions for more details.
+See the example in ``main.c``.

 ## Overview